 Since independence and merger, the country has been ruled by a one-party state, which completely banned opposition under socialist and pan-African ideology until 1994.
 The country is currently struggling from massive poverty, underperforming economy, underdeveloped infrastructure, and inadequate water and sanitation.

 Tanzania is famous for having pretty much Africa's stereotypes as shown in the media all in one border, except for the eternal not-so-civil wars/squabbles (for those, look for Democratic Republic of the Congo): there's the tribal clans of the hunter-gatherers, untamed savannahs (the Serengeti Plains, which see the world's largest concentration of large mammals on Earth), the majestic highlands of the northeast (home of Africa's highest peak, Mount Kilimanjaro), wild rivers and lakes (Tanzania contains all Great Lakes: Victoria, Tanganyika, and Malawi), medinas (the Swahili Coast and Zanzibar), and so on.
 If you watch any movies that show savannahs with wildebeests, zebras, lions, and hippos with mountains in the background, chances are it's modeled after somewhere in Tanzania.
-Indeed, most of the country has been designated as protected areas due to such a rich natural heritage, and whenever someone tries to disrupt the harmony, everyone outside and inside the country will flare up, even if the one who does that is the government itself.
+Indeed, most of the country has been designated as protected areas due to such a rich natural heritage.

 Counterbalancing its high biodiversity, the country is also not shy in the demographic department; there are over 125 ethnic groups recorded in the country.
-Not one holds majority over each other, though most of them are either are either of the Bantu or Nilotic ethno-linguistic groups, which greatly simplify the composition.
+Most of them are either of the Bantu or Nilotic ethno-linguistic groups.
 In the religion side, it's evenly split between all components: Muslims constitute 35%, mostly the Swahilis who are the majority of the country's cultural capital city Dar es Salaam, Christians 30%, and traditional religions the rest.
 The autonomous Zanzibar, though, is nearly 100% Muslim.

 The Tanzanian flag